Have you tried making your own bucket list for your family? Was it difficult to come up with the simple bucket list ideas?

 Plan a trip to a fun beach destination and take a dolphin cruise.
 Western Florida is a great place to see dolphins.
 Witnessing these amazing creatures jumping behind the boat can bring your excitement to new levels!
 Or, consider visiting Bellows Beach in Ohau, Hawaii.

 Visit Ruby Beach’s tide pools during low tide at Olympic National Park in Washington State.
 Take the time to gently touch the sea stars and play in the sand.

 Catch the tell-tale sound of the rattle snake’s rattle while out exploring in their habitat.
 You may just come across one if you hike in Utah or much of the Southwest.
-We found this one in Utah!
+We found this one in Utah at Arches National Park!

 Take a carriage ride through a historic city such as Charleston, South Carolina.
 Arrive early so that the kids can pet the horse and build excitement for the ride.

 Take your kids snorkeling in the Florida Keys or in the Gili Islands just next to Bali, Indonesia.
 Renting snorkel gear can be very affordable, or bring your own.
 Or, take a trip to Puerto Rico for a great tropical snorkeling experience!

 Go on a scavenger hunt by geocaching!
 Hiking along while searching for a treasure can be so much fun as a family, while also encouraging the children to learn by experience and then later use some online home education resources to expand on their learning.

 View an eclipse in totality and feel how quiet and cool it gets.
 Look ahead to see when and where the next total solar eclipse takes place.
 Our family’s experience on the coast of Oregon in 2017 was breathtaking.